 Main advantages of doing the IELTS CD Listening Test:

 Many people prefer the CD Listening Test because you use headphones, so this is a MUCH clearer sound, and there is less danger of someone coughing or scraping their chair at a crucial moment!
 (You also tend to me in a smaller room with very few people, which is less stressful for some people).

 Jess’s advice: You can double-click on a word, and a little box pops up.
 You can choose to highlight text OR to take notes.
 DO NOT TAKE NOTES!
 This will distract you too much, you’ll miss answers and waste time.

 Make sure you try out the computer test before you do it.
 You do NOT have 10 minutes at the end to transfer your answers.
 You write your answers as you do the test.

 You can find IDP’s Practice for the Computer-Delivered test on their website here.

 Get more practice on this Official Australian IELTS site.

-One big drawback of doing the Writing test on computer is that you cannot draw or make notes on the screen, which can be frustrating when you have a graph or chart that you want to annotate to see the key features.
+One big drawback of doing the CD IELTS Writing test is that you cannot draw or make notes on the screen, which can be frustrating when you have a graph or chart that you want to annotate to see the key features.